Company Detail

 OSHA Blood Borne Pathogen Exposure Classification:

-Category III: Job classification includes those employees who perform jobs and tasks where NO CONTACT with blood borne pathogens occurs and Category I and Category II tasks ARE NOT a condition of employment.
+☒Category III: Job Classification includes those employees who perform jobs and tasks where NO CONTACT with blood borne pathogens occurs and Category I and Category II tasks ARE NOT a condition of employment.

-PRIMARY ACCOUNTABILTIES:
+PRIMARY ACCOUNTABILITIES

 Achieve Results